ChrisChu2229/cv/README.md

 # cv
-A simple HTML-only website that has information about me.
+A simple HTML + CSS only website that has information about me.